dbrennand/caddy-cloudflare-docker-compose/README.md

 ## Foreword

-This repo was created in conjunction with my [blog post](InsertLink) which provides prerequisites required before running the docker-compose file.
+This repository was created in conjunction with my [blog post](InsertLink) which provides prerequisites required before running the docker-compose file.

 ## Usage

-1. Copy the `ExampleCaddyfile` using the following command: `cp ExampleCaddyfile Caddyfile`
+1. Copy the `ExampleCaddyfile` using the following command: `cp ExampleCaddyfile Caddyfile`.

 2. Modify the the following in the `Caddyfile`: